DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/paging-panel.md

 # PagingPanel Plugin Reference

 A plugin that renders the paging panel used for navigation through data pages.
+The panel occupies the entire Grid footer.

 ## Import